 One year after the sensational release of the Nexus 6, Google revealed the next-generation phablet, the Nexus 6P.

-Although last year’s model was made by Motorola, this year’s is made by the lesser-known Chinese manufacturer, Huawei.
+Although last year’s model was made by Motorola, this year’s is manufactured by the lesser-known Chinese brand Huawei.

 Google is calling it the “most premium” Nexus device the company has ever made, and we know why; the full metal jacket makes this one sleek, high-end flagship.